Semester Tuition and Fee Schedule

 Eligible students registered in six or more credits may borrow up to $5,500/$6,500 per year.
-Additional eligibility may exist for an independent student.
-New interest rates go into effect on July 1 of each year and the rate is set by Congress annually.
-Please check out our website at www.fvcc.edu/loans for the current rates or contact the financial aid office.
-Repayment of principal and interest begins six months after the student is no longer enrolled or drops below half-time attendance (six credits).
+Additional eligibility may exist for independent students.
+Congress sets the rates annually and new interest rates go into effect on July 1 of each year.
+Visit Financial Aid for the current rates or contact the Financial Aid Office.
+Repayment of principal and interest begins six months after a student is no longer enrolled or drops below half-time attendance (six credits).

 Direct Plus Loans

 Eligible parents may borrow for their dependent undergraduate student(s) enrolled at least half-time.
-New interest rates go into effect on July 1 of each year and the rate is set by Congress annually.
-Visit our website at www.fvcc.edu/loans for the current rates or contact the Financial Aid Office.
+Congress sets the rates annually and new interest rates go into effect on July 1 of each year.
+Visit Financial Aid for the current rates or contact the Financial Aid Office.

 Changes in Enrollment Status